news

 Introduction

-pgAdmin is an open-source product associated with the PostgreSQL database management system.
+pgAdmin is an open source project designed to manage PostgreSQL databases.
 PostgreSQL is one of the most popular database management systems in the world.

-pgAdmin 4 is a popular tool, easy to use for beginners and professionals working with PostgreSQL using an object-relational database that provides a web interface and a desktop version for easy creation, maintenance and use of database objects.
+The tool is easy to use for beginners and professionals working with PostgreSQL.
+It uses an object-relational database and provides a web interface and desktop version for easy interaction with database objects.

 Preparing for installation